nav47neet/MC_Assignment_1/README.md

 - Track the progress of the journey with a progress bar indicating the distance covered.
 - Mark each station as reached when the user reaches it during the journey.

-## Screenshots

-[Include screenshots or GIFs demonstrating the app in action]

 ## Getting Started